Serge Raynaud de la Ferriere: Pilgrimage

 On April 13, 1950, at Hardward India, he attended the Kumbha Mela, a local pilgrimage.

 He visited Tibet and may have visited the foothills of Mount Kailas.

 After his visit to the Himalayas, he traveled through Burma, Siam, and other countries of the Far East before arriving in Australia.

-Titles and Honors

-Serge visited 43 countries establishing the Universal Great Brotherhood and its branches, which include Study Centers of Universal Wisdom, Ashrams, Initiatic Colleges, Institutes for Perfectionment, Yoga Institutes, Social Services, etc., while also giving more than 2,500 lectures and workshops to Universities, Medical Faculties, Rotary Clubs, the Red Cross, The French Alliance, Cultural Center, Public Schools, Churches, Freemasonry Temples, Rosicrucian Chapters as well as Theosophical Society Chapters.
-[Yet, although he visited many countries, the Brotherhood and some of its ramifications exist in more or less 25 countries, mostly Latin-American, which were not necessarily the ones he visited.
-For instance, the UGB doesn't exist in the East, and in Europe it only operates in Spain, Italy and Norway].

-He was accepted and received everywhere with enthusiasm.
-He presented a clear and well-balanced teaching, both scientific and metaphysical, neither predominantly orientalist or occidentalist.
-His teachings were many and varied and included Buddhism, The Bible, Philosophy, Ontology, Geophysics, Cosmobiology, Meta-Astronomy, Medicine, and Hermetic Science.

-End of Life
+Death

 Upon returning to Europe he stopped dressing in white, settling down in Nice, France.
 He began to write The Psychological Proposals, Volumes 1 through 36, with the help of this secretary and partner, Catherine Cucchietti and his 61 circular letters.
 By this time he had already written the books : The Great Messages, Yug, Yoga Yoghism, Art in The New Age, and The Black Book Of Freemasonry, with black signifying the color of gunpowder.
 He died in Nice.